ereti/ereti/README.md

 I use JS/TS the most, but I'm also familiar with, and use to varying degrees, Python, Go, C++, C#, and a couple others.

+I'm interested in job opportunities.
+You can email me at \[github username\]@protonmail.com.

 ## Things I Do